About Ali A. Mazrui

 A recent evaluation of Dr. Mazrui's scholarly contribution by other scholars is published in the book Public Intellectuals in the Politics of Global Africa (London, 2011), edited by Seifudein Adem.

-Ali Mazrui is widely consulted on many issues including constitutional change and educational reform.
-Dr. Mazrui has been involved in a number of UN projects on matters which have ranged from human rights to nuclear proliferation.
-He is also internationally consulted on Islamic culture and Muslim history.
-He is editor of Volume VIII (Africa since 1935) of the UNESCO General History of Africa (1993).
-He has also served as Expert Advisor to the United Nations Commission on Transnational Corporations.
+Ali Mazrui was widely consulted on many issues including constitutional change and educational reform.
+Dr. Mazrui was involved in a number of UN projects on matters which have ranged from human rights to nuclear proliferation.
+He was also internationally consulted on Islamic culture and Muslim history.
+He was editor of Volume VIII (Africa since 1935) of the UNESCO General History of Africa (1993).
+He also served as Expert Advisor to the United Nations Commission on Transnational Corporations.
 Professor Mazrui has served on the editorial boards of more than twenty international scholarly journals.
 He won the Distinguished Faculty Achievement Award of the University of Michigan, Ann Arbor, and the Distinguished Africanist Award of the African Studies Association of the USA.
-He is a member of the Royal Commonwealth Trust and the Atheneum Club (London) and the United Kenya Club (Nairobi).
+He was a member of the Royal Commonwealth Trust and the Atheneum Club (London) and the United Kenya Club (Nairobi).
 Dr. Mazrui's services to the Organization of African Unity and the African Union include membership of the Group of Eminent Persons appointed in 1992 by the O.A.U.
 Presidential Summit to explore the issues of African Reparations for Enslavement and Colonization.
 He was also among the Eminent Personalities who advised on the transition from the OAU to the African Union (2002).